QJungo-42Cursus/push_swap/README.md

 - rrb (reverse rotate b)
 - rrr (rra and rrb)

-So it fells more like a game than a true sorting problem, but it is still interesting.
+So it feels more like a game than a true sorting problem, but it is still interesting.
-My approach was to imitate to closest I could with the operations a merge sort.
+My approach was to imitate (the closest I could with the operations) a merge sort.
 By doing a fixed amount of pass, it filtered the numbers.